Culture: The Hidden Aspect That Sets Countries Apart

 Lately, the relationship between the United States and China has been among the top 10 most newsworthy topics due to the escalating trade war rhetoric between the two.
 While the escalating rhetoric has mainly been driven by economic rationale, the economic conflict between the two countries has a hidden cultural aspect.
 China and the U.S. clash in the way they live, communicate and relate to one another, resulting in the core of the conflict.

 International relations scholar, Samuel Huntington, foresaw the rise of cultural conflicts when he wrote “The Clash of Civilizations?” back in the 1990’s.
-Huntington’s argument was a response to Fukuyama’s theory at “The End of History,” in which the universalization of Western liberal democracy is the final form of human government.
+Huntington’s argument was a response to Fukuyama’s theory in “The End of History,” in which the universalization of Western liberal democracy is the final form of human government.
 In contrast to Fukuyama, Huntington’s theory emphasizes cultural differences.
 The world was divided into eight distinct cultural groups characterized by distinct cultural characterizations: Confucian, Japanese, Hindu, Islamic, Orthodox, Western, Latin American and African.
 Huntington’s thesis was that culture shapes the patterns of conflict, the way nations come together, or how they break apart.
 This meant that the most significant distinctions among people are not ideological, political, or economic but cultural.

 Chinese collectivist culture accentuates teamwork, family and group goals above individual needs or desires.
 Opposed to that, the U.S. values individual achievements.
 For Americans, freedom of choice, personal autonomy, and self-fulfillment are signs of independence.
 Thus, if you achieve something, it is because of you.
 In China, people enjoy spending time in groups.
 Wherever there is a park, there will be a group of people together, either dancing, singing, or practicing sports.
 It is rooted in their culture.
 Besides, Chinese people take care of the elderly.
 Younger live with elderly and treat them with enormous respect and admiration.
 Chinese collectivism is so strong that wherever they migrate, they will always strengthen bonds with other Chinese.
 In all major cities in the world, you will find Chinatown streets and districts, where Chinese speak their language, share their customs and habits.
 That being said, Chinese from both private and public sectors will fight back “at any cost” against further trade action.